spectrocloud/librarium/docs/docs-content/profiles/profiles.md

 Palette uses the following profile types:

 **Cluster profiles** - You create cluster profiles to meet specific types of workloads on your Palette cluster deployments.
-Cluster profiles span multiple clusters and projects within a tenant.
+Cluster profiles span multiple clusters and projects within a [tenant](../glossary-all.md#tenant).

 **App profiles** - You create app profiles to meet specific types of workloads on your Palette virtual clusters deployed using Palette Dev Engine (PDE) *App Mode*.
-For information about PDE and App Mode, check out the [Palette Dev Engine] reference.
-Learn about App Profiles in the [App Profiles] documentation.
+For information about PDE and App Mode, check out the [Palette Dev Engine](../devx/devx.md) reference.
+For mroe information about app profiles, review [App Profiles](./app-profiles/app-profiles.md) documentation.

 **System profiles** - System profiles require Palette console access.
 These profiles span multiple tenants and are typically used to bootstrap an edge appliance with an initial set of virtual and containerized applications.
-Refer to [System Profiles] to learn more.
+Refer to [System Profiles](./system-profiles/system-profiles.md) to learn more.

 <!-- You must have Palette console access to use system profiles. -->